darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/05 - The Guardian's Burden.md

 "She shouldn't be here for this conversation," the Administrator said, her words carrying the weight of institutional protocol that had governed University business for generations.
 "This involves matters that predate her involvement, secrets that require clearance levels she doesn't possess."

 Melf felt something hot and protective flare in his chest—the same fierce loyalty that had driven him to join the magical assault against Tengus despite knowing they were outmatched.
-Watching the Administrator dismiss someone who had fought beside them, who had shown courage that had earned his respect even as their combined efforts proved futile, triggered a protective instinct he hadn't realized had taken root so deeply.
+Watching the Administrator dismiss someone who had fought beside them, who had shown courage that had earned his respect, triggered a protective instinct he hadn't realized had taken root so deeply.

 Samantha stepped toward the ruined doorway with diplomatic grace, but Melf could see the familiar sting of exclusion in her posture.
 "I understand.
 I'll wait outside while you—"

 "No." The word erupted from Melf with an authority that surprised everyone, including himself.
-He moved between Samantha and the door, his protective instincts fully engaged by the weight of injustice being perpetrated against someone who had earned the right to know.
+He moved between Samantha and the door, his protective instincts fully engaged.
 "Absolutely not.
 She stays."

 The Administrator's eyes narrowed with the sharp focus of someone unaccustomed to having her directives challenged.
 "Professor Maelstorm, this is not a matter for—"

-"For what?"
+"For someone who faced Tengus without hesitation?"
 Melf interrupted, feeling decades of scholarly debate channeling into passionate advocacy.
 The University's stones seemed to vibrate with his emotion, responding to anger that ran deeper than academic disagreement.
-"Not a matter for someone who faced Tengus without hesitation?
-Who stood with us against a creature that made our building's foundations scream in terror, even when we all knew we were facing something beyond our capabilities?"

-His voice gained intensity as protective fury transformed into eloquent argument.
-"She faced down a creature that made our building's foundations scream in terror, and you want to exclude her because she doesn't have the right paperwork?"
+"She stood with us against a creature that made our building's foundations scream in terror, and you want to exclude her because she doesn't have the right paperwork?"

 Through his stone-sense, Melf could feel the University itself responding to his words—the ancient foundations recognizing truth in his defense of someone who had protected what they all held dear.
 The building had witnessed Samantha's courage, had felt her divine radiance push back against supernatural corruption, and the stones themselves seemed to approve of his fierce advocacy.